 I read a lot of online news back then, much of it western/American.
 If I put on my ‘English language’ head I can almost hear the whiplash of necks turning in suspicion.
 The Philippines is famous for being particularly American-influenced.
 Is this a wise thing to do?
 From cultural conditioning alone, I would feel self-conscious to pray outdoors to begin with – but outdoors in potentially hostile territory?

 But this is a time for new choices.
 Of wide blue oceans and empty blue sky.
 Of giving people the chance to show their better side, and calling the bluff of fears – the other side of travelling while Muslim.

 The ability to discriminate

-As he waited with our guide somewhere behind, I could hear one ask the other what I was doing.
+As he waited with our guide somewhere behind me, I could hear one ask the other what I was doing.
 The other replied that I was Muslim.
-And that was all.

-They unanimously acknowledge that the Mindanao Muslims are indigenous to their island.
-That Islam is part of Philippine history.
+They unanimously acknowledge that the Mindanao Muslims are, in fact, indigenous to their island.
+That Islam is part of the mosaic of Philippine history.
 That Mindanao folk still ‘belonged’ in the Philippines, without having to give up their culture.
 That the issue is a political one, yet another of the world’s many post-colonial mess-ups.
 There was no effort to delegitimise or dehumanise the Mindanao Muslims.

 The eye of the beholder

 I think perhaps this could be why I’m constantly surprised when someone actually tells me who they see.
 I suppose my conditioning, growing up, makes me dismiss for myself a great many things.
 So it was that I didn’t recognise my own reflection, when someone dropped in my life the following year to hold a mirror to me – not until it was too late.

 **Mang = form of respectful address in Tagalog.
 If I’m not mistaken it roughly corresponds to “Encik” in my language.
 I guess it would correspond to “mister” in English.
 In this case its use for our driver is probably due to his greater age compared to us.